 The Leadership Board was created in 2020 as a combined streamlined body encompassing the Church Council, Board of Trustees, and Finance Committee.
 The Leadership Board members are elected by the annual charge conference.
-The Leadership Board meets the 3nd Monday of each month at 6:30 PM.
+The Leadership Board meets the 3nd Tuesday of each month at 6:30 PM.

 The charge of this committee is to identify, develop, deploy, evaluate, and monitor Christian spiritual leadership for the local congregation.
 The committee shall recommend to the charge conference, at its annual session, the names of people to serve as officers and leaders.
 The committee is composed of not more than nine persons in addition to the pastor and lay leader.

 The Staff-Parish Relations Committee meets when needed but at least quarterly.
 The meetings are in closed session because of the sensitive nature of the discussions.
 The committee is comprised of 5 to 9 full or associate members of the church in three classes of three year terms.
 Excluded are staff members or immediate family members of a staff member and only one person living in the same household.

 When vacancies occur during the year, nominees shall be elected by the Leadership Board.